-Other programs include Learning for Life Academy, driver's education and Minor in Possession of Abused Substances, which are offered regularly.
+Courses are offered for initial or renewal of State licensing and industry certification.
+Other programs include Learning for Life Academy, driver's education, and Minor in Possession of Abused Substances, which are offered regularly.
+See www.tvcc.edu/communityservices for course offerings.